CyanSalt/roughness/docs/components/link.md

   </template>
   <template #body:underline-width.description>

-  Size of the link underline.
+  Width of the link underline.
 Only visible when hovered, or with the `href` attribute.

   </template>
 </RTable>